BBC's The War of the Worlds - Should you watch?

 In all other versions of The War of the Worlds characters seem to have some arc or other.
 In the Jeff Wayne's one there's the Preacher Nathaniel whose only in it for a short section but we see his arc as he thinks the Martians are demons and humanity is doomed and lost only later to try and stand up to fight them (even if foolishly) still believing they're demons.
 In the Jeff Waynes version and the H.G.
 Wells original there's the rifleman who barely survives and end up dreaming of creating a new world underground to escape the Martians and eventually being able to start a resistance.
 The characters in the BBC version barely change or evolve based on their experiences yet even Amy basically ends the BBC version as much the same character she started as being quite capable and somewhat determined maybe losing hope for about 30 seconds before there's an implication that there is still hope.

 The Martians are cartoonishly evil in the BBC version.
 In most other versions the Martians are almost cosmic horror.
 They're mostly unknowable and to them we are like ants (as the original book even says).
 Cosmic horror is really about showing how insignificant humanity really is and how little power it has and how unknowable the thing being fought really is hence I feel the phrase fits and it's not just Lovecraft stuff than can be cosmic horror.
 The Martians are far beyond humans in terms of advancement and so little is known about them it makes them scary especially as humans are seen as little threat.
 In most other versions The Martian only use their weapons to spread fear and cause people to run or to take out military targets like artillery and warships or using the black smoke to kill an area of civilians.
-In the BBC version at one point the Martian's destroy multiple houses to kill a crying baby for no given reason, in any other version the Martians wouldn't care as they're more than happy to less people escape and not kill everyone.
+In the BBC version at one point the Martian's destroy multiple houses to kill a crying baby for no given reason, in any other version the Martians wouldn't care as they're more than happy to let people escape and not kill everyone.
 They're fine to let people escape in other version because they build other machines to chase down, round up and catch humans.
 In the BBC version the Martians fire on the fleeing civilians on the beach seemingly ignoring the battleships firing upon them while in other version they target the battleships as they are seen as the bigger threat to them and they don't really target the civilians on the banks or at the docks.
 Having the Martians trying to target and kill civilians just for the sake of killing them and collapsing multiple houses just to kill a single crying baby makes them seem cartoonishly evil.
 Oh and what is with the Spheres that fly up in the air spraying material that incinerates people on contact and causes massive explosions on the ground that just seems like it's just done to be evil and kill people, the spheres don't seem to have any other purpose.

 The Martians are too powerful.
 This might seem stupid initially because in this version they bring down more of the Martian fighting machines than any other version.
-The thing being in all other versions I've seen the Martians hen outside of their fighting machines were said to be ungainly or struggling (which as I just checked would make sense as the Gravity on Mars is only 38% of that on Earth).
+The thing being in all other versions I've seen the Martians, when outside of their fighting machines were said to be ungainly or struggling (which as I just checked would make sense as the Gravity on Mars is only 38% of that on Earth).
 In the BBC version the Martians even outside of their machines are presented and extremely deadly with one having been implied to have killed everyone else sheltering in the school for orphans and been able to drag their bodies onto the roof.
 It's even implied that one of the Martian is able to climb up a near vertical metal shaft with ease.
 Oh and fire also doesn't seem to harm them either.
 The War of the Worlds series just makes the Martians there super powerful creature that can't be stopped even once their fighting machines have been damaged or taken down.
 In the original by H.G.
 Well, Jeff Wayne's version and the more recent film starring Tom Cruise the Martians build machines to help them hunt with essentially extendable arms with grabbers on them and a sort of cage like thing on the machines back, in the BBC version the Martians are shown as highly dangerous predators on their own unaided.

 I get there's a thing for high tech alien hunter with the likes of The Predator but the BBC's

-The design of the Martians in this version seems like a rejected Dr Who monster design that was deemed too scary for a kids show.These are huge 3 legged creatures with razor sharp limbs.
+The design of the Martians in this version seems like a rejected Dr Who monster design that was deemed too scary for a kids show.
+These are huge 3 legged creatures with razor sharp limbs.
 This is the kind of thing I'd expect from a horror game.
 In H.G.
 Wells Original they're described as being "the size, perhaps, of a bear" and further described as having 'two "Gorgon groups of tentacles"'.
 In the BBC version the Martian design might be the worst I've seen.
 In terms of design I think I even prefer the Simon Says martians of the first film adaptation of War Of the World over the BBC version.

 Worse still by the time we Amy's son is revealed to be called George Junior most of the audience likely won't care for George's survival due to his cowardice and preaching.
 I think this can be best presented by another comment from my mother

-"I was glad when the Martians finally killed George he was a blubbering cowardly hypocritical sanctimonious fool" - My MotherThe story also has a lot of plot threads it just leaves dangling.
-After rubble falls on Mary who is George and Amy's maid they leave her believing her to be dead only in a later show you see the rubble and some blood by that Mary's body is clearly not there and this was meant to be not long after the first fighting machine emerged with no indication the Aliens had already started collecting dead humans.
+The story also has a lot of plot threads it just leaves dangling.
+After rubble falls on Mary who is George and Amy's maid they leave her believing her to be dead only in a episode you see the rubble and some blood and Mary's body is clearly not there and this was meant to be not long after the first fighting machine emerged with no indication the Aliens had already started collecting dead humans.
 George meets with his estranged wife to try and get a divorce to marry Amy and nothing comes of it, George's estranged wife is in all of one scene, wouldn't it have made more sense and create more drama and conflict to have had George's wife end up on the run trying to escape with them?

 The alien sphere's create a permanent images on the material of any human who touches them when they're activated before they fly up in the air and if they're destroyed they just create an image of the human on the material.
 Why?
 What's the purpose of this?